BenTheChi/MMMM/README.txt

 STARTING THE GAME:

-1. Start your Lisp interpreter (ex.
-Emacs, LispWorks, Clisp)
+1. Start your Lisp interpreter.
+I recommend LispWorks.

 2. Load the game with (load "<insert file path here>")